iyissa/nbaapi_docs/docs/charts-math.md

 #### Description
-This Endpoint gives the leaders in stats for a particular Franchise
+This Endpoint gives the leaders in stats for a particular franchise/team

 ```python
 from nba_api.stats.endpoints import franchiseleaders